Scode-Community/Community-Website/README.md

 - Community Website Repository

-# How To download the Repository
+# How to download the Repository

-On our Github Repository You will see a Green Icon with Code as it's label Press that and you will see a Download zip at the popup.
+On our Github Repository you will see a green icon with `Code` as it's label press that and you will see a `Download zip` at the popup.

 ![image](https://user-images.githubusercontent.com/51787264/176839582-4c7da9c4-1a2b-400b-bed6-cf3e2a935bc2.png)